If you found yourself here, that means you’re in need of your America First Credit Union routing number, so without further ado, here it is:

 Be mindful not to confuse your account number, which is assigned by the bank to you personally in order to provide a destination for transfers and wires, with your routing number.

-Click to learn how to understand your bank statement.
+Click through to learn how to understand your bank statement.

 - Alaska USA Routing Number